 - FPMT teachers and key staff should not attend teachings by teachers who are known Shugden practitioners.

-For further information relating to advice from His Holiness the Dalai Lama.
+There is a collection of advice regarding Shugden (Dolgyal) from FPMT and further information relating to advice from His Holiness the Dalai Lama.

 Statement from UK Buddhist Groups

 Statement of Buddhist Organisations in the UK on the Protests against His Holiness the Dalai Lama by the International Shugden Community / New Kadampa Tradition.

 London Wednesday 17th June 2015

 We the undersigned UK Buddhist Organisations formally dissociate ourselves from the protests against His Holiness the Dalai Lama which are being staged by the International Shugden Community / New Kadampa Tradition.